dinhnehihi/xin_chao_2/README.md

-Just a normal person, who is dreaming to be a dreamer.
+Just a normal person, who is dreaming to be a dreamer